Areas of Practice

 Michelle’s vast experience in both plaintiff and defense litigation provides her with a unique perspective in serving her clients.
 She understands how defendants and insurance companies view cases, and knows what it takes to win your claim.
 Michelle has the ability to quickly frame issues and identify strengths and weaknesses, allowing her to formulate strategies to resolve her clients’ cases quickly, efficiently, and beneficially.

 Michelle grew up in the Ohio Valley and resides in Wheeling.
-She is on the Planning Committee of the annual Our Lady of Lebanon Lebanese Festival/Mahrajan, and is an active member of St. Michael’s Parish.
+She is on the Planning Committee of the annual Our Lady of Lebanon Lebanese Festival/Mahrajan, a member of the WV State Bar Appellate Practice Committee, and is an active member of St. Michael’s Parish.

 - Florida State University College of Law, Juris Doctorate, 1997, Magna Cum Laude